AdamJacobson/Abort-Missile/README.md

 ## Technologies and Architecture

-- Vanilla JavaScript for structure. jQuery for DOM manipulation.
+- Vanilla JavaScript for structure.
+ES6 classes will be used.
 - HTML5 vanilla canvas with no libraries.
 - Webpack to bundle javascript files.

 The following script files will be needed:

+`app.js` just does initial setup of the game

-`game.js` which will hold the game state, user lives, score and all active missiles
+`game.js` which will hold the game state, user lives, score and all active missiles.
+It will also handle user input and manage the stage of the game.

+`random_words.js` holds a library of words organized by length.

 `missile.js` which represents one missile.
-Has the code associated with it and a point value.
+Has the code associated with it, a point value and current location on the screen.

-## Technical Hurdles to Consider

-A missile should be a self contained object and element on the screen.
-Rendering a new one at a random location shouldn't be too hard.
-I need to decide if it would be easier to use vanilla DOM elements or have the game inside a Canvas.
-I know I can animate something moving with CSS fairly easily.
-I will also need to detect when the missile has reached the bottom of the screen in order to trigger an event.
-Or, I could use the same time given to the animation to set a timeout event.
-The timeout will be cleared on the missile being destroyed.
-This would require the missiles to fall straight down, rather than at an angle because that would change the travel time.
+`animate.js` will contain the canvas code for rendering the game based on the current stage.
+It will manage and keep track of all active sprite animations.

+`sprite.js` defines a sprite based on a sprite sheet in order to create frame based animations

+`stages.js` is just a collection of `consts`'s which represent the stage of the game

 ## Implementation Timeline